privacysandbox/protected-auction-services-docs/bidding_auction_services_system_design.md

   ![roma](images/roma.png)

   The adtech code execution engine is called [Roma][40] that provides a sandbox environment for untrusted, closed source, self contained code.
+Roma provides two backend engines for execution -
-Roma is based on [V8][41], Google's open source high-performance JavaScript & WebAssembly engine written in C++.
+  1. [V8][41], Google's open source high-performance JavaScript & WebAssembly engine written in C++.
+  2. [Bring-Your-Own-Binary][51], for executing standalone binaries compiled from languages such as C/C++ and Go.
+ROMA BYOB uses a single instance of a double-sandboxed Virtual Machine Monitor (VMM) called [gVisor][52].
+This mode is currently only supported for the Bidding service right now.

   Bidding service and Auction service that executes adtech code, have a dependency on Roma.
 The frontend services of B&A do not have a dependency on Roma.
+The backend mode for bidding server can be specified as a start up configuration.

   Roma is based on a multiprocessing model.
 When the service (Bidding / Auction) starts up, a Roma dispatcher process is initialized that forks child processes; each child process forks processes to spawn the workers.
 The workers are prewarmed at server startup and remain alive to process workloads.

-There is IPC (inter process communication) between the gRPC server handler and dispatcher to dispatch requests for code execution in workers.
+  For the V8 backend, there is IPC (inter process communication) between the gRPC server handler and dispatcher to dispatch requests for code execution in workers.
 There is also an IPC channel between dispatcher and workers.
+The BYOB execution mechanism is explained [here][51].

   For privacy, it is important to ensure that there is isolation of workers.
 This means that workers will not share any memory with each other.